Agricultural and Forestry Experiment Station (AFES)

 The Alaska Agricultural and Forestry Experiment Station (AFES) is administered by the University of Alaska Fairbanks.
-The station includes the Fairbanks Experiment Farm, the Matanuska Experiment Farm and the Delta Junction field research site.
+The station includes the Fairbanks Experiment Farm, the Matanuska Experiment Farm & Extension Center and the Delta Junction field research site.
 The Georgeson Botanical Garden and the Reindeer Research Program herd are at the Fairbanks farm.
 The dean of the UAF School of Natural Resources and Extension is also the director of AFES.

 Researchers associated with the experiment station focus on creating knowledge and solving problems in agriculture and the forest sciences.
 State and federal agencies, private industry, and the university sponsor and fund AFES research.
 The station works in cooperation with the Boreal Ecology Cooperative Research Unit, the Cooperative Ecosystem Studies Units Network, the Long Term Ecological Research program, and the Cooperative Extension Service, which is also administered by UAF.
 The National Institute of Food and Agriculture (NIFA) is the USDA division that manages federal funding of the nation’s experiment stations and the extension service.